DevSecOpsDocs/nuclearpond/README.md

 - Run the http server to take scans from the API
 - Run the http server to get status of the scans
 - Query findings through Athena for searching S3
+- Specify a custom nuclei and reporting configuration

 ## Usage